Careers at UHCL

 E -Verify is an Internet-based system operated by the Department of Homeland Security (DHS) in partnership with the Social Security Administration (SSA).
 The E-Verify system uses federal databases to rapidly validate individual identities and work eligibility from the information gathered in the I-9 form.
 Federal regulations require organizations that hold contracts with the federal government to use E-Verify to verify the employment eligibility of their employees, regardless of citizenship.

 After you have completed the I-9 form a member of the Human Resources staff will enter your information in the E-Verify system.
 E-Verify compares the information to electronic records maintained by the Social Security Administration and Department of Homeland Security to confirm if the employee is authorized to work in the United States.
 That process typically takes just a few seconds.
-U.S. Citizenship and Immigration Services statistics show that approximately 97% of employees run through E-Verify are found to be work eligible.
+U.S. Citizenship and Immigration Services statistics show that approximately 97 percent of employees run through E-Verify are found to be work eligible.

 If there is a data mismatch (Tentative Non-Confirmation) Human Resources will make every effort to ensure there is no data-entry error on our end.
 If we cannot resolve the error, you will be asked to come to Human Resources to review the information that we used in E-Verify and give us newer documents or contest the E-Verify finding by going to the appropriate government offices to correct the problem.